Election FAQs During COVID-19

 Many of the provisions of your district’s constitution and by-laws must still be applied to conducting elections, including the following:

-- Issue an Official Call detailing the time, date and location of the convention
+- Issue an Official Call detailing the time, date and location of the convention to all clubs at least sixty (60) days prior to the district convention.

 - If not being held in person, the official call must indicate